seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-05.md

 It is all murky to those enveloped by the hindrance of ignorance, like the darkness for those who are unable to see.
 But for the noble ones, it is visible like an open space, even as the light to those with vision.
-Though it is near at hand, fools, inexpert in the *Dhamma*, do not understand.
+Though it is near at hand, fools, inexpert in the Dhamma, do not understand.
 This same impression of the Buddha comes up again in the following verse in the *Udāna*:

 > *Mohasambandhano loko,* \